cnunciato/nunciato.org/apps/chris/src/content/pages/about.md

 title: About
 ---

 Hi!
 I'm Christian Nunciato.
 I live in Seattle (well, technically just _outside_ Seattle) and based solely on number-of-hours-logged, you could say I'm a dad, programmer, photographer, writer and occasional maker of silly little movies.
-By day, I work at an awesome little startup called [Pulumi](https://pulumi.com/).
+By day, I work at [Buildkite](https://buildkite.com/).
 By night, owing to my dadness, I sleep.

 This site is still fairly new, so there isn't all that much to say about what it _is_ yet, but if I had to guess, I'd say it'll probably consist mostly of pictures (I take a lot of pictures), videos (I shoot a lot of those, too) and a few words from time to time, mostly on non-technical subjects, much of which you probably won't find all that interesting.
 (But of course, I hope you do.)